 SPAN considers how the value of an entire portfolio of options and futures will respond to changes in futures (or underlying) prices and volatilities.
 SPAN simulates potential market moves and calculates the profit or loss on individual contracts.LME Clear uses OIS rather than LIBOR interest rates when calculating discounting forward cash-flows.

-Margin rates will be calculated using a 2 day liquidation period (EMIR minimum) for both Exchange and OTC products.
+Margin rates will be calculated using a 2 day liquidation period (EMIR minimum).

 Margin rates and volatility shifts are currently being calculated at 99% and 99.5% single tailed confidence intervals utilising the worst case of a two year and ten year price history.